Egyptian uromastyx (Uromastyx aegyptia) are also known as Egyptian mastigures or Egyptian spiny-tailed lizards. These animals have three subspecies.

-This is a lidded tub you put them in when you need to clean or take them to the vet.
-Close the lid and leave you pet for about 15 minutes.
-Then try to gently remove any stuck shed.
+You put them in this lidded tub when you need to clean or take them to the vet.
+Close the lid and leave your pet for about 15 minutes.
+Then try to remove any stuck shed gently.

-There are also products to help remove stuck shed.
-Stuck shed can cause infections and injuries if left alone.
-Since stuck shed will construct over time, it can cause the amputation or toes or the tail if left alone for too long.
+There are also products to help remove stuck sheds.
+The stuck shed can cause infections and injuries if left alone.
+Since a stuck shed will construct over time, it can cause the amputation of toes or the tail if left alone for too long.

-Never try to pull off stuck shed or you may remove the healthy skin underneath as well.
+Never try to pull off a stuck shed; you may also remove the healthy skin underneath.
 Your reptile vet can help if you have frequent shedding problems.